elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * Value type is [password](value-types.md#password)
 * There is no default value for this setting.

-The encoded form of an API key that is used to authenticate this plugin to {{es}}.
+The encoded form of an API key that is used to authenticate this plugin to Elasticsearch.

 ### `cloud_auth` [plugins-filters-elastic_integration-cloud_auth]